-4. Applicant holds a master's or a doctoral degree in social work from an accredited Council on Social Work Education (CSWE) program;

-- 5. At the time of application for a Colorado license by endorsement: - a.
-The applicant attests to having passed an examination, which covers the general areas of knowledge in social work, and is administered under contract as approved by the Board.
-Social work endorsement applicants must have taken and passed the appropriate examination required for the level of licensure sought; OR - b.
-The applicant attests that one (or more) of the jurisdictions in which s/he has been licensed, registered, or certified required a written examination, the content of which tested competence to practice independent social work (including the areas outlined in Rule 1.12(C)(5)(a) and the applicant demonstrates that s/he has engaged in the active practice of social work as defined in Rule 1.12(C)(6)(a) for at least two years.
-The applicant may rely on an examination given and passed in a jurisdiction other than the jurisdiction from which s/he seeks licensure by endorsement; OR - c.
-If a written examination was not required by the jurisdiction at the time the applicant was originally licensed, the Board will accept as substantially equivalent to this qualification proof via attestation that the applicant has a record of actively practicing social work as defined in Rule 1.12(C)(6)(a) at the independent level for at least five out of the last ten years without discipline. - 6.
-For licensed clinical social worker applicants, the applicant attests that s/he had practiced social work for at least two years under the supervision of a licensed clinical social worker prior to licensure, certification, listing or registration in the jurisdiction through which the applicant seeks licensure in Colorado and that such practice had similar requirements to what is outlined in Board Rule 1.14; or the applicant attests to the Board her/his active practice of clinical social work for two years as defined below: - a.
-"Active practice of social work" means the applicant engaged in the practice of social work at least twenty hours per week, averaged over the entire time s/he has been in practice. - D. Licenses, certifications, or registrations from outside the United States.
-Applicants who are licensed, certified, listed or registered social workers in a jurisdiction outside the United States must submit their educational credentials for evaluation and satisfy the requirements of this Rule. - E. Jurisprudence Examination.
+- (B) Applicant has reported any malpractice judgment against her/him, any settlement of a malpractice action or claim against her/him, and any malpractice action or claim pending against her/him. - (C) Applicant has reported to the Board any complaint pending before, investigation being conducted by, or disciplinary proceeding pending before the licensing, grievance, or disciplinary Board of any jurisdiction in which s/he is licensed, registered, or certified to practice social work where the complaint, investigation, or proceeding concerns his / her practice as a social worker. - (D) Applicant has reported to the Board any misdemeanor or felony conviction(s) - (E) Applicant has reported to the Board any prior disciplinary action against the applicant by another jurisdiction. - (3) Submit verification of licensure from each jurisdiction(s) in which applicant has ever been licensed, registered, listed or certified. - (4) Applicant holds a master's or a doctoral degree in social work from an accredited Council on Social Work Education (CSWE) program; - (5) At the time of application for a Colorado license by endorsement: - (A) The applicant demonstrates having passed an examination, which covers the general areas of knowledge in social work, and is administered under contract as approved by the Board.
+Social work endorsement applicants must have taken and passed the appropriate examination required for the level of licensure sought; OR - (B) The applicant demonstrates that one (or more) of the jurisdictions in which s/he has been licensed, registered, or certified required a written examination, the content of which tested competence to practice independent social work (including the areas outlined in Rule 12(c)(5)(A)) and the applicant demonstrates that s/he has engaged in the active practice of social work as defined in Rule 12(c)(6) for at least two years.
+The applicant may rely on an examination given and passed in jurisdiction other than the jurisdiction from which s/he seeks licensure by endorsement; OR - (C) If a written examination was not required by the jurisdiction at the time the applicant was originally licensed, the Board will accept as substantially equivalent to this qualification proof that the applicant has a record of actively practicing social work as defined in Rule 12(c)(6) at the independent level for at least five (5) out of the last ten (10) years without discipline. - (6) "Active practice of social work" means the applicant engaged in the practice of social work at least twenty (20) hours per week, averaged over the entire time s/he has been in practice. - (d) Licenses, certifications, or registrations from outside the United States.
+Applicants who are licensed, certified, listed or registered social workers in a jurisdiction outside the United States must submit their educational credentials for evaluation and satisfy the requirements of this Rule. - (e) Jurisprudence Examination.
 Each applicant shall pass a Board-developed jurisprudence examination.

-1.13 REINSTATEMENT OF AN EXPIRED LICENSE (C.R.S. § 12-245-205)
+RULE 13 REINSTATEMENT OF AN EXPIRED LICENSE (C,R.S. § 12-43-204)